lalqalandar310-prog/Syspulse-/README.md

 ### The Story Behind SysPulse

 Ever wondered how to monitor system security without wasting your RAM?
-I've detailed the development journey, technical challenges, and how I optimized this monitor to be lighter than a browser tab in my latest article on Dev.to.
+I've detailed the development journey, technical challenges, and how I optimized this monitor to be lighter than a browser tab in my latest article:

+👉 Read the full technical breakdown on Dev.to: https://dev.to/darkssel/i-built-a-windows-security-monitor-that-uses-less-ram-than-your-browser-2kb1

 ### Overview